devlpr/mpptCommander/README.md

 One important distinction is that this library does not use pymodbus.
 So there is one less dependency to deal with.
-This library is also about twice as fast as tracer.
+This library is also about twice as fast as tracer (don't quote me on that, I didn't measure it, but it is faster).
 Meaning that it gets the data about twice as fast.
 It takes quite a while to gather all the fields over modbus when running at 115200.

 I started this project to help out a HAM radio friend of mine.
 He has been using the Renogy controllers for some time now and he's a Linux user.
 He wanted a way